saeedalam/jump-to-go/chapters/Chapter-12-Channels.md

 ## **12.7.
 Fan-Out and Fan-In**

-Fan-out distributes work across multiple goroutines, and fan-in aggregates results.
+The fan-out pattern involves distributing work across multiple goroutines, and the fan-in pattern aggregates the results from multiple channels into one channel.

 ### **Example 7: Fan-In Pattern**